Coja Petrus Uscan: Later life

 When Madras reverted to British control in 1749, Petrus Uscan and one Mrs. Madeiros were the only Catholics permitted to reside in the Fort.
 Following the reestablishment of British rule over Madras, the Capuchin chapel in the Fort was destroyed by the British who felt that the chief Armenian priest had spied for the French.
 Petrus managed to retain Armenian hold over the Chapel of Our Lady of Miracles in Vepery for some time.
 But after his death, it was made over to Protestants and a suitable compensation provided to the Armenian community which previously owned it.

 Death

 Petrus Uscan died in 1751 and was buried in the Chapel of Our Lady of Miracles, which he owned.
 On Protestant occupation of the site in the middle of the 18th century, they built an Anglican church over it.
 Petrus Uscan's tombstone was however left untouched and it remains to this day.
+There is a commemorative plaque in his name at the Marmalong bridge and the Armenian church in Chennai to this day.